Frequently Asked Questions

 How long does it take to sell my lease?

-The sale of a cell lease is a complicated financial transaction with many moving parts.
+The sale of a cell lease can be a complicated financial transaction with many moving parts.
 That being said, most transactions can close in 45 days from the recipient of the due diligence materials that are outlined in the Letter of Intent to sell or LOI.
+Our expertise can make the sales process faster and more profitable.

 What do you charge for your services when we sell the lease?

-Our typical fee structure is that our lease sale advisory services are free to you and the seller pays our fee at closing.
+Our typical fee structure is that our lease sale advisory services are free to you, and the buyer pays our fee at closing.

-I got a letter from a company that says I need to cut my rent or my cell lease could be at jeopardy of being cancelled, what should I do?
+I got a letter from a company that says I need to cut my rent, or my cell lease could be in jeopardy of being cancelled.
+What should I do?

 Call us immediately!
 Let’s set up a time to review the risk factors associated with your specific lease.
-Don’t agree to uniliteral concessions that could result in hundreds of thousands of dollars in lost sale value to your lease, without talking to us first.
+Don’t agree to unilateral concessions that could result in hundreds of thousands of dollars in lost sale value to your lease, without talking to us first.
 We have seen many cases where owners agreed to lease concessions that severely restricted owners’ ability to sell their cell leases in the future.
-Most concessions will result in lost equity value of your tower lease.
+Most concessions will result in loss of equity value of your tower lease.

 Call us!
-Site Acquisition Agents are working for the cell tenant not you.
-The contract terms that they offer are normally skewed far in the favor of the cell lease tenant.
-Since these are long term leases a mistake on the front end can really magnify over time.
+Site Acquisition Agents are working for the cell tenant, not you.
+The contract terms that they offer are normally skewed far in favor of the cell lease tenant.
+Since these are long term leases, a mistake on the front end can really magnify over time.
 We have been in this industry since 1999 and only work for the property owner, not the cell lease company.

 My cell lease company sent me a letter that they are adding equipment to my rooftop or ground lease; can I get a rent increase?

-Contact us today or schedule a consultation and learn more about how we can help you maximize the potential of your cell tower lease rates.
+Contact us today or schedule a consultation and learn more about how we can help you maximize the potential of your cell tower lease sale.